Period of Study

 Enjoy your studies at Tokyo Tech!

-The required application materials (listed below) must be submitted to the International Student Exchange Division, Tokyo Tech by the designated Application Deadline.
-In addition, an acceptance letter (†) must be submitted by the faculty member who has consented to serve as your academic supervisor at Tokyo Tech.
+The required application materials listed below must be submitted to the International Student Exchange Division, Tokyo Tech by the designated Application Deadline.

 1. Tokyo Institute of Technology Application Form

 To be completed online.
 Tokyo Tech will directly send you the necessary information for logging in to the online application form via email to you.